 I rarely check out Reddit, but yesterday I fortunately followed a link to the Kubrick film section and thus learned that Gluck's film is now online.
 So, thanks Reddit!
 I'd not have known otherwise, and having now watched the film I can see how it serves in many respects as an important bridge between Schnitzler's book and Kubrick's realization of it.

-Even more surprising was how in light of Gluck's Traumnovelle, sub-contextual links can be posited between The Shining and Vivian Kubrick's The Making of the Shining, things which I'd already noted beforehand but seem even clearer due a couple of images in particular that appear to have been borrowed by Kubrick from Traumnovelle.
+Even more surprising was how in light of Gluck's Traumnovelle, links can be possibly posited between it, The Shining and Vivian Kubrick's The Making of the Shining, things which I'd already noted beforehand but seem even clearer due a couple of images in particular that appear to have been borrowed by Kubrick from Traumnovelle.

-In Gluck's Traumnovelle, after Fridolin (Kubrick's Bill) visits Marianne and the death bed of her father, as he makes his exit he stops beneath the window.
+In Gluck's Traumnovelle, after Fridolin (Kubrick's Bill) visits Marianne and the death bed of her father, as he makes his exit he stops beneath the dead man's window.
 In the book we have the following: